harrydowning/vscode-yaml-embedded-languages/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to this project.
+Thank you for taking an interest in contributing to this project.
 All contributions are welcome.
 Please find below the suggested contribution and development workflows.

 ## Contribution Workflow [#](#contribution-workflow- 'Contribution Workflow')
 - Raise/find an [issue](https://github.com/harrydowning/yaml-embedded-languages/issues) to fix